30.3064.01 - Environment thermometer TFA - Free user manual and instructions

 - Remove the protective film from the base station display.

 - Insert the power adapter pin into the device jack and connect the plug to a wall socket.
 Important!
-Make sure that your household voltage is no more than 240V!
+Make sure that your household voltage is no more than 240V.
 Otherwise your device may be damaged.

-- The device will alert you with a beep and all segments will be displayed for a short moment.
+The device will alert you with a beep and all segments will be displayed for a short moment. - Open the battery compartment of the outdoor transmitter

 - Insert two new AA 1,5 V batteries, polarity as illustrated.